William Smith O'Brien: Conviction

+Last years

+Return to Ireland

-In 1854, after five years in Tasmania, Smith O'Brien was released on the condition he never return to the United Kingdom.
+In 1854, after five years in Tasmania, O'Brien was released on the condition he never return to the United Kingdom of Great Britain and Ireland.
 He settled in Brussels.
 In May 1856, he was granted an unconditional pardon and returned to Ireland that July.
 He contributed to the Nation newspaper, and published the two-volume Principles of Government, or Meditations in Exile in 1856.
 But despite the efforts of George Henry Moore to recruit him as a leader of the Independent Irish Party, Smith O'Brien played no further part in politics.